-3.1 Paragraph (ii) of the special exclusions from the definition of "remuneration"
+3.1 Exclusionary subparagraph (ii) of the definition of "remuneration"

-Amounts (that would otherwise be remuneration) paid to a person as contemplated in paragraph (a) of the definition of an "employee" in the Fourth Schedule are excluded from the definition of "remuneration" if that person carries on an independent trade.
+Amounts (that would otherwise be remuneration) paid to a person as contemplated in paragraph (a) of the definition of an "employee" in the Fourth Schedule are excluded from the definition of "remuneration" if that person is an independent contractor.
 Also excluded are persons who are not resident in South Africa.
 The exclusion would therefore in general only be applicable to natural persons or trusts (who are not personal service providers) that are resident in South Africa.